 - Communicate with the nursing staff.
 In some cases, you may mistakenly perceive something as a sign of abuse when there is a reasonable explanation.
 It’s always best to express any concerns you have to the manager of your loved one’s facility.

 - Make sure to talk with your loved one privately to ask about the nature of care they’re receiving.
 If for any reason, a staff member tries to dissuade you from doing so, it’s important to take action.
 This may be a potential sign of abuse and neglect.

 - If there are clear signs of abuse, contact the police so they can intervene and prevent the facility from doing further harm.

 - Report abuse and neglect.
 Every state has protection services for adults.
 If you’re unsure who to contact, call the National Center on Elder Abuse at 1-800-677-1116 for assistance.

-- Contact an experienced Massachusetts nursing home abuse lawyer.
+- Contact an experienced Boston nursing home abuse attorney.
 Compensation may be available for the abuse and neglect your loved one experienced.
 Seeking compensation on behalf of your elderly loved one is often difficult without experienced legal representation.

 5 Common Types of Nursing Home Abuse